developersIndia/jarvim/.github/CONTRIBUTING.md

 Both issue lists are sorted by the total number of comments.
 While not perfect, the number of comments is a reasonable proxy for an impact a given change will have.

-#### Local development

-Check out the the [Getting Started][Getting Started Section] on the README to setup a local development environment.

 ### Pull Requests